 A holder of securities with a fixed interest rate is exposed to the risk that the price of such securities falls as a result of increasing market interest rates.
 While the interest rate of the Bonds is fixed until (and including) the First Call Date and, thereafter, until (and including) the next Subsequent Fixed Interest Payment Date, the interest rates in the capital markets (market interest rates) typically change on a daily basis.
-As the market interest rate changes, the price of the Bonds would typically fall and if the market interest rate falls, the price of the Bonds would typically increase.
+As the market interest rate changes, the price of the Bonds changes typically in the opposite direction.
+If the market interest rate increases, the price of the Bonds would typically fall and if the market interest rate falls, the price of the Bonds would typically increase.
 Therefore, Bondholders should be aware that movements of the market interest rate can adversely affect the price of the Bonds and can lead to losses if Bondholders sell their Bonds during the period in which the compensation rate of the Bonds is fixed, e.g., prior to the First Call Date.